Skip to content

 How long is the certification valid for?

 Workers changing employers do not need to complete another program if their course is still valid.
+However, it is essential to confirm that the training provider was approved by the Chief Prevention Officer to ensure compliance with safety regulations.

-Proof of Working at Heights training
+Proof of Working at Heights Training

 Replacing lost certification